Priemar/pri-ng-scrollbar/projects/pri-ng-scrollbar/README.md

 - **[dynamic]**: boolean (default = 'false')

-  If this attriute is set, the pri-scrollbar size will auto resize (height) based on its content, until it reaches the max available height.
+  If this property is set, the pri-scrollbar size will auto resize (height) based on its content, until it reaches the max available height.
   <br>!!!
 This will only work if "overflowX" is set to "hidden" !!!

 ***